Toshakins/notes/AWS SA Exam.md

 * Reduced Redundancy.
 AWS does not recommend to use it as Standard is more cost-effective.
 * Glacier

+S3 Select is a new functionality that allows "querying in place", i.e. getting parts of the stored objects.

+S3 Inventory provides audit and reports on objects state.
+Contrary to the LIST request Inventory is a scheduled job and can be applied to a subset of a bucket's objects(and return more data).
+Reports stored in CSV or ORC at specific destination.

+Lifycycle management.
+It helps to build you an flow for objects between different storage options, e.g. transit Standard -> IA -> Glacier.
+Lifecycle gotcha: you can expire and delete unfinished multipart uploads.

 ### SQS
 Worth reading an FAQ.
 Message queue, works with in a "poll" model.
 Messages 256 KB size and can be queued from 1 min to 14 days.